 Electric heaters use powerful lamps, placed behind glass protection, that emit heat and are powered by electricity.
-Electric heaters offer an efficient, safe, and convenient way of dealing with your outdoor heating problems as long as you have access to an electrical outlet close by.
+Electric infrared heaters offer an efficient, safe, and convenient way of dealing with your outdoor heating problems as long as you have access to an electrical source close by.

-Depending on the size of the outdoor space you need heating during winter, an electric patio heater might just be adequate for the job.
-Electric heaters generally have less heating power than propane patio heaters but this isn't necessarily a bad thing.
+Depending on the size of the outdoor space you need heating during cooler weather, an electric patio heater might just be adequate for the job.
+Electric heaters generally have less heating power than propane patio heaters but this isn’t necessarily a bad thing.

 If you only need a small area heated than why not invest in an electric heater?
 They are a lot more cost-effective to buy and run.
 They are safer as there is no need for the burning of flammable materials and also no flames to worry about.

 Electric patio heaters also tend to be a lot more portable, lightweight, and compact as compared to propane patio heaters.
 The heater is also easy to use and easy to set up.
 All you have to do is insert the plug into an electric outlet, set the temperature you want, and let the heater take care of the rest!